-At our last inspection we rated this key question good.
-The rating for this key question has remained good.
+This is the first inspection for this newly registered service.
+This key question has been rated good.
 This meant people were supported and treated with dignity and respect; and involved as partners in their care.

 Ensuring people are well treated and supported; respecting equality and diversity